Quasi-cluster algebras from non-orientable surfaces: Introduction

 We initiate a systematic study of these algebras in the spirit of the study of cluster algebras arising from surfaces.
 In order to enrich the structure of the quasi-cluster algebra, we first establish numerous identities between the $\lambda$-lengths of curves in any marked surface.
 In particular, Theorem \ref{theorem:resolution} proves analogues of so-called ``skein relations'' for arbitrary curves in a non-necessarily orientable marked surface, see also \cite{MW:resolutions} for an alternative approach in the orientable case.

 We prove that if $\SM$ is non-orientable, then the structure of $\mathcal A_{\SM}$ can be partially studied through the classical cluster algebra associated to the double cover of $\SM$.
 However, not all the structure of $\mathcal A_{\SM}$ is encoded in this double cover and $\mathcal A_{\SM}$ provides a new combinatorial setup.
+We prove in Theorem \ref{thm:laurent} that quasi-cluster algebras satisfy the Laurent property.

 We prove in Theorem \ref{theorem:classification} that the quasi-cluster algebras with finitely many quasi-cluster variables are those which are associated either with a disc or with a M\"obius strip with marked points of the boundary.
 In this case, we prove a non-orientable analogue of a classical result of Caldero and Keller \cite{CK1} (see also \cite{MSW:bases}) stating that the set of monomials in quasi-cluster variables belonging all to a same quasi-cluster form a linear basis in a quasi-cluster algebra of finite type (Theorem \ref{theorem:basis}).